About Huron Shores Area Transit

-Launched in December 2020, Huron Shores Area Transit (HSAT) operates an inter-community public transit service linking Lambton Shores, South Huron, North Middlesex, Bluewater and Kettle & Stony Point First Nation with each other and Sarnia, London, Goderich and Strathroy.
+Launched in December 2020, Huron Shores Area Transit (HSAT) operates an inter-community public transit service linking its transit partners – Lambton Shores, South Huron, North Middlesex, Bluewater and Kettle & Stony Point First Nation – with each other and Sarnia, London, Goderich and Strathroy.
 The fully accessible service provides an important regional, accessible, convenient and affordable transit service for seniors, students, workers and youth for employment, education, health and wellness, and leisure.

 HSAT is funded by an Ontario Community Transportation Grant (CTA program):